 ALTERNATIVE WAY TO GET THE LOG FILE

-You can also dowload the file throught a “link” linked on the component log to donload it without using the ftp software.
+You can also download the file through a “link” linked to the component log to download it without using the sftp software.

 How to choose which timelaps to visualize the data from the web browser: